Common Sense Fire Safety in the Home

 - When you remove the ashes from a fireplace, store them outdoors until they cool down and can be disposed of.
 Ashes can remain hot for over 12 hours and contain red hot unburned embers.
 Leave them for a couple of days before disposing of in a trash can/ wheelie bin.
 Alternatively scatter them outdoors, away from dry grass, leaves, bushes or other combustible material.

-Smoke Alarms, Fire Extinguishers and Fire Blankets
+Fire Extinguishers Types and Fire Blankets

 Install plenty of smoke alarms throughout the house.
 Check the installation instructions as regards suitable locations for the alarms.
 Usually they should be kept a minimum distance away from edges of ceilings and tops of walls and corners of rooms to avoid "dead spots" where smoke doesn't travel to.
 Drafty locations can also keep smoke away from alarms, preventing smoke detection.
 Check regularly that alarms are functioning by pressing the test button.
 Don't use rechargeable batteries in smoke alarms because the voltage can drop rapidly when they become flat, preventing the low battery beep from activating.